yehric2018/nlp-capstone/report2/report.md

 - reliant on human visual analysis

 ## Deep Dive
-We have chosen to look more closely at
+We have chosen to look more closely at the Logical Fallacy Detection project.
+The github repo is located here: https://github.com/causalNLP/logical-fallacy

+This repo has two unclosed issues, one regarding the reproducability and the other one regarding accessibility to the models.
+However, we should be able to contact the authors of the paper to get more details on resolving these if they come up.

+The documentation for the codebase is not super detailed as well, however most of the other codebases suffer this same issue.

-## Lecture Topic
+## Lecture Topic Ideas
+- Fine tuning of large language models
+- NLI based Models